COMPARISONS

 Collaboration

-React Bricks has collaboration built-in to avoid conflicts when multiple users edit the same page simultaneously.
+React Bricks incorporates a built-in collaboration feature to prevent conflicts when multiple users edit the same page at the same time.

-It shows who is online and viewing a page, and leverages a lock system to prevent two people from writing the same content at once, leading to a "last save wins" problem.
-When an editor starts writing on a page, they gain write control, blocking other users from writing.
+This feature displays who is online and viewing a page, and uses a lock system to prevent two people from simultaneously editing the same content, thus avoiding a "last save wins" issue.
+When an editor starts editing a page, they gain write control, which prevents other users from editing.

 The lock is released when the page is saved, allowing other editors to make changes.
-It's also possible to manually release the lock, if needed.
+If necessary, the lock can also be manually released.

 Open source